coreruleset/documentation/content/development/testing.md

     port: 80
 ```

-Please verify that these settings are correct for your setup, specifically the `port` values.
+Please verify that these settings are correct for your setup, especially the `port` values.

 ### Running the test suite